 Unfortunately, I built a few websites with a lot of content but didn’t fully understand how I was going to make money with them yet, so after months of not making any money, I eventually started to ghostwrite for other website creators.
 I was creating content for their websites along with my own.

 At one point, I got a client who wanted me to work for him full time.
 He paid a lot of money.
-I still don’t understand how I nabbed him and why he paid so much money, but I was making around $200-$300 per day from him and working 5 days a week.
+I still don’t understand how I nabbed him and why he paid so much money, but I was making over $200 per day from him and working 5 days a week.

 Obviously, I devoted my time and energy to him.
 I was able to pay off the bills, go on some vacations, get some much-needed work done to our house, and save some money.